-Measurement challenges related to historical pollutants such as POPs; especially the polycyclic aromatic hydrocarbons (PAHs) are still important, with newer challenges including chemicals of very high concern and very persistent substances (e.g. perfluorinated compounds as per-, and polyfluoroalkyl substances (PFAS) and some pesticides).
+Measurement challenges related to historical pollutants such as POPs; especially the 17 toxic congeners of PCDD/PCDF (Dioxins) and dioxin-like PCBs are still important, with newer challenges including chemicals of very high concern and very persistent substances (e.g. perfluorinated compounds as per- and polyfluoroalkyl substances (PFAS) and organometallics).
 Endocrine Disruptor Compounds (EDCs), commonly found as additives or flame retardants, and also antibiotics are of growing importance - aligned to the World Health Organization One Health concept - because they are recognized as a threat to biodiversity and human health.
-Last but not least due to high societal demand rubber and plastic additives and microplastics, including nanoplastics, have become critical areas of concern.
+Last but not least due to high societal demand resin additives and microplastics, including nanoplastics, have become critical areas of concern.
 These issues call for horizontal cooperation between relevant Consultative Committee working groups and the major stakeholders to define the priority needs and build an agenda and roadmaps for priority programmes.
-The CCQM task group for micro and nanoplastic measurements was established in 2021 to make recommendations on priority programmes in the WG crosscutting space.
-At the ISO level a Joint Working Group between ISO/TC 147 "Water quality" and ISO/TC61 "Plastics" has developed a standard ISO/DIS 16094-3 "Water quality - Analysis of microplastics in water" and "Thermo-analytical methods for waters with low content of suspended solids including drinking water".
+At the ISO level a Joint Working Group between ISO/TC 147 "Water quality" and ISO/TC61 "Plastics" will be established to develop a standard on microplastic measurements in water.
 One other important issue arises from the need to demonstrate measurement capabilities at ultra-trace levels approaching method decision limits or at mass fraction levels where substances actually have limited effect.
-As an example, the natural estrogen 17-beta-estradiol and the synthetic one, 17-alpha-ethinylestradiol, which are currently of considerable focus within the environmental community, are being considered for revisions of surface water limits in the EU, below the previously reported "Predicted no-effect concentration" (PNEC) of 0.4 ng/L and 0.035 ng/L in surface waters, respectively.
-The ability to undertake reliable low-level measurements of these analytes needs to be demonstrated.
+As an example, the natural estrogen 17-beta-estradiol and the synthetic one, 17-alpha-ethinylestradiol, which are currently of considerable focus within the environmental community, have a "Predicted no-effect concentration" (PNEC) of 0.4 ng/L and 0.035 ng/L in surface waters, respectively.
+The ability to undertake reliable lowlevel measurements of these analytes needs to be demonstrated.
 Finally, the use of effect-based monitoring (EBM) approaches is another growing area of concern as they are foreseen to enter into force in regulation.

-LNE and all involved European Partners established a European Metrology Network on Pollution Monitoring through the Project "JNP-w03 POLMO".
-This EMN on pollution monitoring focuses on chemicals and radionuclides, where knowledge, needs and services are identified and easily accessible by the metrology community and the relevant stakeholder communities.
-The project will enable the European NMI/DI community to create a new approach to address their stakeholders' challenging requirements and could also become a potential stakeholder for the OAWG.
-Further, this project could serve as a template for other global regions.
+LNE is working to develop a consortium for establishing a European Metrology Network on Pollution Monitoring through the Project "JNP-w03 POLMO".
+The aim of this project is to accelerate the creation of an EMN on pollution monitoring focusing on chemicals and radionuclides, where knowledge, needs and services are identified and easily accessible by the metrology community and the relevant stakeholder communities.
+The project will enable the European NMI/DI community to create a new approach to address their stakeholders' challenging requirements.
+If this project is funded, it could also become a potential stakeholder for the OAWG.